 In this phase-which existed in Italy between 1973 and 1980-a large strata of non-employed is created.
 They cannot be defined "unemployed" in that they are not looking for work but simply get by or refuse work or access to the procedures given to the unemployed in search of work.
 In this climate of recession economists realised that the system does not move spontaneously towards equilibrium as happened in the initial phase of economic development that emerged from the pathological economic situation caused by the war and the need for reconstruction.
-After is undoubtedly a thrust towards inflation (by increasing the amount of money in circulation, prices also increase).
+After the crisis of 1973 economists understood the relationship between inflation and unemployment better.